CodecoolGlobal/tech-interview-workbook-mahanna90/docs/module_progbasics.md

 A conflict arises when two separate branches have made edits to the same line in a file, or when a file has been deleted in one branch but edited in the other.

 #### Through what series of commands could you put a new file into a remote repository connected to your existing local repository?
+0. repository is created by cloning or init.
 1. *mv* - move file to that repo or create file with *touch <filename>*
 2. *git add <filename>* - add file to staging
 3. *git commit -m "commit message"* - create a commit with an appropriate message and add it to the local repo